The Comprehensive, Natural Gut Health Plan

 Avoid antibiotics whenever possible

 This is a hard one, but it’s best to try as much as you can.
-Antibiotics extremely over-prescribed in the US.
-In fact, the Center for Disease Control and Prevention estimate that doctors in the US prescribe around 30% of antibiotics unnecessarily.
+Antibiotics are extremely over-prescribed in the U.S. In fact, the Center for Disease Control and Prevention estimates that doctors in the U.S. prescribe around 30% of antibiotics unnecessarily.
 Avoid taking antibiotics unless your doctor says they are absolutely necessary.
 This is because antibiotics kill the bad bacteria but they also kill the good bacteria that keep your gut working properly.
 This has long-term negative health implications for you.
 Some research reports that even six months after the use of antibiotics, the gut still lacks several species of beneficial bacteria.
 If you do need to take any antibiotics, make sure that you increase your probiotic intake during that time you’re taking it, and for a month or so after you finish taking the medication.